 Not for every family

-From busy parents who don’t have the time or bandwidth to teach their own kids to big families who can’t afford to hire a teacher, learning pods won’t work for everyone this fall.
+From busy parents who don’t have the time or bandwidth to teach their own kids to big families who can’t afford to hire a teacher, we understand that learning pods won’t work for everyone this fall.
 Additionally, families with special needs children might find that this format won’t be able to accommodate their unique needs.
 Luckily, the affordability and accessibility of music lessons gives every family the chance to bring music to their kids.
+We have plenty of options for one-on-one lessons to ensure you child’s lessons are catered to them!

 At Music & Arts, we believe that music can be a powerful force for good in a person’s life.
 That’s why our passionate team of music teachers works with students of every age, musical interest, and educational background.
-So whether you’re interested in giving your child guitar lessons or are interested in taking some yourself, we’re here to help.
-Learn more about music lessons at Music & Arts today!
+So whether you’re interested in giving your child one-on-one or are interested in signing them up for group lessons, we’re here to help.
+Learn more about group music lessons at Music & Arts today!

 Need an Instrument?